 We will ask that our staff stay home and self-isolate if feeling unwell or exhibiting any COVID-19 symptoms.
 We will monitor all staff for health concerns daily.

-We ask that you, our guests, follow the same precautions in order to keep our guides safe and our business able to operate.
-After booking a tour with us, you will receive more details about our updated policies and procedures, including our expectations of guests (we’re also happy to share this information pre-booking upon request).
+After booking a tour with us, you will receive more details about our updated policies and procedures, including our expectations of guests and our health screening questionnaire (we’re also happy to share this information pre-booking upon request).